Testosterone for Women

 Unlike estrogen, testosterone's relationship with breast cancer is not as straightforward.
 In fact, some research suggests that testosterone might have a protective or neutral effect on breast tissue.
 It's important to differentiate between the actions of various hormones within the body.

-Let's address some of the most common misconceptions regarding testosterone therapy for women and breast cancer risk.
+Let's address some of the most common misconceptions regarding testosterone therapy for women and breast cancer risk, based on current medical understanding in 2026.

 Myth 1: Testosterone Therapy Directly Causes Breast Cancer